articles

 Moving to Small Town China

-When my husband and I visited his hometown, a small town in Northeast China with our son in the fall of 2014, we only planned to stay for a few weeks.
-Our initial plan was to move to the seaside city of Dalian, but due to unforeseen events, we ended up staying in his hometown with a population of 400,000.
-While a city with a population of 400,000 would be considered a medium-large city in Austria, in China it would be considered a small town.
+When my husband and I visited his hometown, a small town in Northeast China, with our son in the fall of 2014, we only planned to stay for a few weeks.
+Our initial plan was to move to the seaside city of Dalian, but due to unforeseen events, we ended up staying in his hometown, which has a population of 400,000.
+While a city with a population of 400,000 would be considered medium-sized in Austria, in China, it’s considered a small town.

 At first, I wasn’t too optimistic about staying here.
-The only people we knew whom we had regular contact with were my in-laws.
-I became depressed soon after moving here.
-The move wasn’t the only reason, exhaustion from sleep-deprivation, being a new mother and knowing no-one I could connect with, as well as a very uncertain future and unforeseen financial problems all exacerbated the problem.
+The only people we knew were my in-laws.
+I became depressed soon after moving.
+The move wasn’t the only factor—exhaustion from sleep deprivation, being a new mother, not knowing anyone I could connect with, and facing unforeseen financial problems all exacerbated the situation.

-In comparison to China’s bigger metropolises, there is still relatively much space on a per person ratio.
-While there are many cars on the road and not a lot of parking space, it’s still easier to find a parking space than in most big cities in China.
-Parking space is also (still) free of charge in most places.
-More available space also means that it is easier to live in a separate apartment from the in-laws (which isn’t always the case for families living in bigger cities where rent prices are skyrocketing).
-There are shorter queues at the hospital or basically any other public institution you may have to go to.
+In comparison to China’s larger metropolises, there is still a relatively generous amount of space per person.
+While there are many cars on the road and limited parking, it’s still easier to find a parking spot than in most big cities.
+In many places, parking is even free of charge.
+More available space also means that it’s easier to live in a separate apartment from the in-laws, something that’s often difficult in bigger cities where rent prices are skyrocketing.
+Public institutions, like hospitals, tend to have shorter queues too.

 When we were living in Shenzhen, good quality meat and vegetables were expensive and rare.
 The fact that market vendors left meat and veggies in the sun for the day didn’t really help with the quality.
 Since there were a few ten million people competing for fresh produce daily (and that is only talking of Shenzhen, not neighboring mega cities like Guangzhou and Hong Kong who all have to import tons of produce via similar routes), good quality vegetables and meat were overpriced and hard to come by.